sridhu1988/people-repo/README.md

 The above application is a maven application and can be started just by command "mvn clean install"and then go to target folder and run the command "java -jar people-example.jar"

 # About the Database
 The application uses MySQL DB for running.
 You can feel free to use in memory DB like H2 to run the code.
-Simply comment the application.resources property fileand add h2 to the pom.xml like below:
+Simply comment the application.resources property fileand add h2 to the pom.xml

- <dependency><groupId>com.h2database</groupId><artifactId>h2</artifactId></dependency>

 # Functionalities
 The application will run at http://localhost:8080.
 If you are using spring boot to run the application, your automatic tomcat instance will kick in and the application can be accessed directly. (http://localhost:8080/people).
 If you deploy the jar/war file to a server, then you can access it using the URL (http://localhost:8080/people-example/people).